 GeneCards Summary for DAXX Gene

 DAXX (Death Domain Associated Protein) is a Protein Coding gene.
 Diseases associated with DAXX include Gastric Neuroendocrine Neoplasm and Alpha-Thalassemia.
-Among its related pathways are Apoptosis Modulation and Signaling and Signal transduction_JNK pathway.
+Among its related pathways are Apoptosis Modulation and Signaling and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot Summary for DAXX Gene